Why can’t home buyers find the kind of homes they really want?

 Imagine that!

-According to a recent report by CNBC, “Demand for single-family rental homes is surging” so, instead of selling brand new spec homes, builders are renting homes and becoming landlords.
+According to a 2019 report by CNBC, “Demand for single-family rental homes is surging” so, instead of selling brand new spec homes, builders are renting homes and becoming landlords.

 It’s abundantly clear that there’s demand for single family housing of all sizes.

 So why won’t more local governments adjust their land use policies to allow the free market to increase the supply of right-sized single family homes?
-Maybe then people like us would be able to buy that downsized one-story home. ♦
+Maybe then more people like us would be able to find and buy that downsized one-story home. ♦

 References: